hope205/Visual_temp/README.md

 I made use of a nodemcu which is responsible for sending the data to mysql database and and a webpage which uses php to query the values from the database and displays them on the webpage.

+The code for the nodemcu can be found inside the src folder.

 Make sure you create the correct sql database in your local system, you can also make use of an online server or a local one like xampp.

 Have fun tryinh it out.

-This is what it looks like when you eventaully get it to work
+This is what it looks like when you eventaully get it to work.

 ![sample image](https://github.com/hope205/Visual_temp/blob/master/pics/visualization.png)